libp2p/js-libp2p/README.md

 const connManager = new ConnManager(libp2p, options)
 ```

-Options is an optional object with the following key : value pairs:
+Options is an optional object with the following key-value pairs:

 * `maxPeers`: number identifying the maximum number of peers the current peer is willing to be connected to before is starts disconnecting.
 Defaults to `Infinity`
 * `minPeers`: number identifying the number of peers below which this node will not activate preemptive disconnections.
 Defaults to `0`.